Acoustics Based Intent Recognition Using Discovered Phonetic Units for Low Resource Languages: MODELS

 \section{MODELS}

-A block diagram depicting our acoustics based intent recognition system utilizing a phonemic transcription is shown in Figure \ref{fig:sys-block}.
+A block diagram depicting our acoustics based intent recognition system utilizing a phonetic transcription is shown in Figure \ref{fig:sys-block}.
 The input audio is directly fed into a system that can generate hypothesized phonetic units.
-For our work, we use the Allosaurus library \cite{li2020universal} which can generate language dependent or independent phones.
-For this work, we employ the language dependent phones.
-The phonemic transcription is then sent to an intent classifier that does the classification purely based on the generated sequence of phonemes.
+For our work, we use the Allosaurus library \cite{li2020universal} which is a nearly-universal phone recognition system.
+For this work, we employ the language dependent phones, which basically means we're providing an identifier to Allosaurus for audio language.
+The phonetic transcription is then sent to an intent classifier that does the classification purely based on the generated sequence of phones.
 Such very simple systems can be used to build powerful tools, especially for low resource languages, as shown in \cite{gupta2020mere}.